anymod/tutorial-text-component/README.md

 ## Extra: behind the scenes

-When the snippet code runs, it changes the jframe component from
+When the jframe script runs, it changes the jframe component from

 ```html
 <jframe text id="weddg"></jframe>